juanalvarez123/contests-v2/README.md

 ## Version 2

 * Built on Ruby and Ruby on Rails.
+* Bootstrap as a front-end framework.
 * Integrated with AWS.
 * Uses AWS S3 to store images and audios.
 * Uses AWS ElastiCache to store session data.
 * Uses AWS CloudFront as a CDN.
 * Uses AWS SQS to put messages in the queue.
 The batch/worker is responsible to process those messages.
-* Uses a MongoDB, a no-relational database.
+* Uses MongoDB, a no-relational database.

 ## Assumptions